zilvernet/mount_monitor/README.md

 The script reads the configuration from a file named mountmonitor-config.ini.
 The configuration file should contain the following sections:

-[mounts]: Contains the list of mounts to check.
+- [mounts]: Contains the list of mounts to check.
-[Slack]: Contains the Slack webhook URL and channel name to send notifications.
-[containers]: Contains the list of Docker containers to restart after the mounts have reconnected.
+- [containers]: Contains the list of Docker containers to restart after the mounts have reconnected.
-If the configuration file is not found, the script uses the default mount list.
+- [Slack]: Contains the Slack webhook URL and channel name to send notifications.

 ## Dependencies:

-awk: The script uses awk to parse the configuration file.
+- awk: The script uses awk to parse the configuration file.
-curl: The script uses curl to send notifications to Slack.
+- curl: The script uses curl to send notifications to Slack.
-docker: The script uses docker to restart the Docker containers.
+- docker: The script uses docker to restart the Docker containers.
-python: The script uses a Python script to restart the Docker containers.
+- python: The script uses a Python script to restart the Docker containers.

 ## Compatibility: